SBaldwin-Git/colour_shop/README.md

 - **React:** JavaScript library for building user interfaces.
 - **Redux:** State management library for managing the application state.
 - **JavaScript:** Programming language for frontend development.
-- **PostgreSQL:** Relational database management system for storing color and user data.
+- **PostgreSQL:** Relational database management system for storing colour and user data.

 ## Usage

-- **Browse Colors:** Explore the diverse range of colors available for purchase.
+- **Browse Colours:** Explore the diverse range of colours available for purchase.
-- **Create an Account:** Sign up to create a personalized account.
+- **Create an Account:** Sign up to create a personalised account.
-- **Place Orders:** Add colors to your cart and complete the purchase.
+- **Place Orders:** Add colours to your cart and complete the purchase.

 ## API Documentation